kipkir/alx-low_level_programming/0x02-functions_nested_loops/README.md

-program that prints _putchar followed by a new line
+prints the alphabet in lowercase followed by a new line